 The Company entered into a grain supply agreement with Front Range on August 20, 2005 (amended October 17, 2006) under which the Company is to negotiate on behalf of Front Range all grain purchase, procurement and transport contracts.
 The Company is to receive a \$1.00 per ton fee related to this service.
-The grain supply agreement has a term of two and a half years with provisions for annual automatic renewal thereafter.
+The grain supply agreement expired in May 2009.

 The Company entered into a WDG marketing and services agreement with Front Range on August 19, 2005 (amended October 17, 2006) that provided the Company with the exclusive right to market and sell all of Front Range's WDG production.
 The Company is to receive the greater of a 5% fee of the amount sold or \$2.00 per ton.
-The WDG marketing and services agreement has a term of two and a half years with provisions for annual automatic renewal thereafter.
+The WDG marketing and services agreement had a term of two and a half years with provisions for annual automatic renewal thereafter.
 In February 2009, the Company and Front Range terminated this agreement and entered into a new agreement with similar terms.
-The revised WDG marketing and services agreement continues through May 2009.
+The revised WDG marketing and services agreement expired in May 2009.